Geometric nullstellensatz and symbolic powers on arbitrary varieties: Multiplier ideals

-\begin{remark} (1) Here we stick to the terminology used in \cite{Ein:MultIdeaMatherDis}.
-A similar theory also developed independently by de Fernex and Docampo in \cite{Roi:JDiscrepancy}, where they use a different terminology, namely Jacobian multiplier ideal.
+\begin{remark} (1) In \cite{Ein:MultIdeaMatherDis}, this multiplier ideal is called Mather multiplier ideal, which we have used in the first version of the paper.
+A similar theory also developed independently by de Fernex and Docampo in \cite{Roi:JDiscrepancy}, where they call it Jacobian multiplier ideal.
+Proposed by Shihoko Ishii, it is now called Mather-Jacobian multiplier ideal, or simply $MJ$-Multiplier ideal.

-(2) If the variety $X$ is nonsingular, then the Mather multiplier ideal is simply the classical multiplier ideal.
-But these two notions are not necessarily equal on a $\nQ$-Gorenstein variety (cf. \cite{Ein:MultIdeaMatherDis} and \cite{Roi:JDiscrepancy}), where both of them are defined. \end{remark}
+(2) If the variety $X$ is nonsingular, then a Mather-Jacobian multiplier ideal is simply a classical multiplier ideal.
+But these two notions are not necessarily equal on a $\nQ$-Gorenstein variety (cf. \cite{Ein:MultIdeaMatherDis} and \cite{Roi:JDiscrepancy}), on which both of them are defined. \end{remark}

-Now we state the asymptotic construction of Mather Multiplier ideals.
+Now we state the asymptotic construction of Mather-Jacobian multiplier ideals.
 For asymptotic multiplier ideals on nonsingular varieties we refer to the book \cite{Lazarsfeld:PosAG2} or the paper \cite{Ein:UniBdSymPw}.
 Since the theory now has become very classical we shall be brief here.

 \begin{definition} $A$ graded family of ideals $\mf{a}_\bullet=\{\mf{a}_k\}_{k\geq 1}$ on a variety $X$ is a collection of nonzero ideal sheaves $\mf{a}_k\subseteq\sO_X$ satisfying $\mf{a}_i\cdot\mf{a}_j\subseteq \mf{a}_{i+j}$ for all $i,j\geq 1$. \end{definition}